xtuml/otel2pv/docs/user/Producers_User_Manual.md

-        "URL": <string - the URL to send the data to>, "numRetries": <int, optional - the number of times to retry sending the data, default is 3>, "timeout": <int, optional - the timeout in seconds for the request, default is 10>, },
+        "URL": <string - the URL to send the data to>, "numRetries": <int, optional - the number of times to retry sending the data, default is 3>, "timeout": <int, optional - the timeout in seconds for the request, default is 10>, "initialRetryInterval": <float, optional - the initial retry interval in seconds (for exponential back-off), default is 1>, "retryIntervalmultiplier" <float, optional - the multiplier for the retry interval (for exponential back-off), default is 1>
+    },
     "Map": <string, optional - the key/identifier to map to this producer>
 }
 ```
+The HTTPProducer can perform configured expontential back-off retries if the request fails.
+The `initialRetryInterval` and `retryIntervalmultiplier` fields are used to configure the back-off.
+The back-off is calculated as `initialRetryInterval * [0.5,1.5]retryIntervalmultiplier^retryNumber`.
+The intial retry interval is multiplied by a randomisation factor between 0.5 and 1.5 to prevent all clients from retrying at the same time.
+The retry interval is then multiplied by the retryIntervalmultiplier to the power of the retry number to increase the interval between retries.

 ### Example Configuration